dayoesq/place-sharing-MED/README.md

 This is the REST API part.

-Permission is hereby given to any individual or organization intested in checking out the app.
+Permission is hereby given to any individuals or organizations intested in checking out the app.

 ### ```git clone```

 The prospective users of the app should remember to create their own environment variables.
+Please check full details in ### ```doc.txt